4

 • "cognitive cost"

-Why others are wrong: A (The entire text argues the opposite.), C (Not mentioned; the text discusses multitasking generally.), D (The premise says 'studies show,' not that they are unreliable.).
+Why others are wrong: A (The entire text argues the opposite.), B (This option is incorrect.), D (The premise says 'studies show,' not that they are unreliable.).